ruffythepirate/prepend/README.md

 `cat myData | amm prepend --text "hello world!"` writes a line of `hello world` before the text content in the file `myData`.

+You can also use it through podman/docker:

+`echo "hello" | podman run --rm -i ruffythepirate/prepend --text "Before the world" `
 # Requirements

 * Ammonite (https://github.com/lihaoyi/Ammonite)[Ammonite] with its requirements.